What is the difference between a pharmaceutical scientist and a pharmacist?

 I do not have a bachelor’s degree in chemistry, biology, biochemistry, pharmaceutical sciences, or biotechnology, but I have a bachelor’s degree in another field.
 Can I still apply for this program?

 If you have a different bachelor’s degree, you can take the following courses to prepare yourself for this program.
-We still require a cumulative GPA of 3.0 or higher.
+We still require a cumulative GPA of 2.75 or higher.
+Applicants with a GPA of 2.5 to 2.74 will be considered on a case by case basis.

 - Biology with lab